nopaccelerate-official/nop-extension-docs/docs/UniversalSMS/developerUse.md

 # Developer Use

-**Using Universal SMS Plugin to Send Message from External Plug-in(s):**
+**Using the Universal SMS Plugin to Send Messages from External Plug-ins:**

-You can also use Universal SMS Plug-in to send message from external plug-in(s).
-For this you need to follow following steps:
+You can use the Universal SMS Plugin to send messages from external plug-ins.
+To do this, follow the steps below:

-**Step 1:** Add reference Universal SMS Plug-in Assembly(DLL) which is located under **Plugins → XcellenceIt.Sms** folder as shown below.
+**Step 1:** Add a reference to the Universal SMS Plugin assembly (DLL), which is located in the **Plugins → XcellenceIt.Sms** folder, as shown below.

 [← Previous](generalUse.md) | [Next →](sendIndividualMessage.md)